psygreg/linuxtoys-site/content/en/knowledgebase.md

 ### Docker

-Installs the official Docker repositories (except for Arch Linux and OpenSUSE, that won't need them) and all packages needed from there through your system's package manager, then adds your user to the `docker` usergroup and installs Portainer CE, which runs constantly in the background since its purpose is to be a Docker dashboard and it uses negligible resources from the machine.
+Installs the official Docker repositories (except for Arch Linux and OpenSUSE, that won't need them) and all packages needed from there through your system's package manager, then adds your user to the `docker` usergroup and installs Portainer CE, which runs constantly in the background since its purpose is to be a Docker dashboard and it uses negligible resources from the machine. *The Portainer CE installation won't happen in `rpm-ostree`-based systems unless the user runs the installer again due to restrictions in ostree deployments.

 **Packages Installed or Updated**
-- Arch:`docker docker-compose curl dialog git iproute2 libnotify`
+- Arch:`docker docker-compose`
-- Fedora: `docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin curl dialog git iproute libnotify`
+- Fedora: `docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin`
-- OpenSUSE:`docker docker-compose curl dialog git iproute2 libnotify-tools`
+- OpenSUSE:`docker docker-compose`
-- Debian/Ubuntu: `docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin curl dialog git iproute2 libnotify-bin`
+- Debian/Ubuntu: `docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin`

 **Portainer CE installation**
 ```